hrossman/pymsm/paper.md

 ## Model fitting
 Fitting a multi-state model to a data-set requires only a few simple steps:
 \begin{itemize}
-    \item Preparaing a data-set in one of two formats.
+    \item Preparing a data-set in one of two formats.
     \item Defining a function for updating time-dependent covariates.
     \item Defining covariates' columns.
     \item Defining terminal states.